MicrosoftDocs/windows-itpro-docs/windows/application-management/app-v/appv-application-publishing-and-client-interaction.md

 #### How to launch App-V applications

-1. User launches the application by clicking on a shortcut or file type invocation.
+1. User launches the application by selecting a shortcut or file type invocation.

 2. The App-V Client verifies existence in the User Catalog for the following files